ajperezr/Meta-Back-End-Developer/1-Introduction-to-Back-End-Development/Module-3/1-Working-with-Bootstrap-grid/README.md

 ## Tips
 -	Make sure to add your columns to row elements.
 -	Remember that Bootstrap uses a 12-column grid system.
--	Review the lessons Using Bootstrap Styles and Bootstrap Grid.
+-	Review the lessons *Using Bootstrap Styles* and *Bootstrap Grid*.